CarlG96/skeleton-smasher/README.md

     * The hex values of the colors used in the two webpages are:
         * #000000 for the black color which mostly acts as a background color or to provide contrast to the text.
         * #585757 for the dark grey color which mostly acts as a background color or to provide contrast to the text.
-        * #ffffff for the white color which is used as the font color for the main buttons of both webpages to draw the user's eye to them immediately whilst still providing contrast with the white background.
+        * #ffffff for the white color which is used as the font color for the main buttons of both webpages to draw the user's eye to them immediately whilst still providing contrast with the black background.
 It is also used for the link button on the main page but as that is in the corner and the font-size is smaller than the main button the user's eye is unlikely to be immediately drawn there.
 It is also used as a border color for the main button.
-        * #ffd700 for the gold color which is used as a font color, for the icons on the intro page and for line breaks and borders on the main page to keep things separated visually.
+        * #ffd700 for the gold color which is used as a font color for the icons on the intro page and for line breaks and borders on the main page to keep things separated visually.
         * #6e70a1 for the lavender color.
 This is used as a visual feedback to the user telling them that the element they have their mouse over or have touched is interactive and is used to highlight buttons across the two webpages.
 It provides contrast with the black backgrounds that the buttons have before being hovered over.

 * Fonts
-    * Even though the color scheme was designed to be dark and spooky; I still wanted the website itself to have a somewhat whimsical feel, like an retro game.
+    * Even though the color scheme was designed to be dark and spooky; I still wanted the website itself to have a somewhat whimsical feel, like a retro game.
 For this reason I chose the 'Macondo' font to act as the main font across both pages because of its whimsical feel.
 For the main buttons on each page, however, I used the 'Koulen' font to draw the user's attention immediately.
     * These fonts were taken from [Google Fonts](https://fonts.google.com/).
 ## Wireframes and Prototypes